 Do I need to provide evidence of my CPD?

 As a CIPD member, you are required to demonstrate your commitment to CPD and may be asked to submit evidence of this at any time.
 Our CIPD Code of Professional Conduct reinforces this, stating that ‘maintaining professional knowledge and competence through continuing professional development, to ensure you provide a professional, up-to-date and insightful service’ is a fundamental requirement of membership.

-We want to support you with your professional development, so completing the CPD reflective questions will show how you’ve maintained and developed your CPD, and enable you to identify and plan future learning.
+We want to support you with your professional development.
+Completing the CPD reflective questions demonstrates that you’ve maintained and developed your CPD, which enables you to identify and plan future learning.